Broadcast News Assistant

 – Prior experience in a broadcast news setting is strongly preferred.

 The News Assistant position pays $13 an hour with overtime eligibility.
-As it is a temporary position, we are unable to provide health benefits.
+Additionally, this position is eligible for our 403(b) retirement plan and medical benefits.

 Broadcast News Assistant Coordinator